NAME: Muhammad Ali (born Cassius Marcellus Clay Jr.)

 CHARACTER: Ali was characterized by his confidence, charisma, and resilience.
 He famously proclaimed, "I am the greatest," and backed it up with his impressive performances in the ring.

-SENSE OF HUMOUR: Ali was witty and quick with clever rhymes.
-His playful banter and entertaining interviews showcased his charismatic sense of humor.
+SENSE OF HUMOUR: His playful banter and entertaining interviews showcased his charismatic sense of humor.
 Here are a a few examples:

 1. Ali was famous for predicting the round in which he would defeat his opponents, often in a poetic and humorous way.
 For example, before his fight against Sonny Liston in 1964, he said,